Skip to main content

 About

-Thalassa: Edge of the Abyss is a single player role playing game.
+Thalassa: Edge of the Abyss is a single player role playing game with drama and mystery themes.
 It was developed by Sarepta Studio and was released on August 1, 2024.
 It received positive reviews from players.

 Skip User Reviews